 - Different types of jump i.e. “winged” jumps, walls, spreads, tyres

 - Weave poles – here the dog is required to “weave” its way through a series of closely spaced poles (up to a maximum of 12 poles).
-This is without doubt the most difficult piece of equipment for the dogs to learn but, once they have mastered it, is the most spectacular to watch!
+This is probably the most difficult piece of equipment for the dogs to learn but, once mastered, is the most spectacular to watch!